Dennis Rickman: Storylines

 The rivalry with Phil is concluded by Den himself when he returns from Spain in September 2003, confirming the theory which Dennis had uncovered two months earlier.
 Den and Dennis trick Phil into committing an armed robbery at a local factory.
 They then abscond with the escape ladder and most of the cash, though Den leaves Phil with a few stolen notes and a gun to incriminate him.
 The feud brings Dennis closer to his father.
-After killing Jack, Dennis remains friends with Dalton's second-in-command Andy Hunter (Michael Higgs), and is left the bookmakers in Andy's will after Andy's death at the hands of Johnny Allen (Billy Murray) in February 2005.
+As such Dennis remains friends with Dalton's second-in-command Andy Hunter (Michael Higgs), and is left the bookmakers in Andy's will after Andy's death at the hands of Johnny Allen (Billy Murray) in February 2005.
 However, Andy's death was believed to have been suicide at the time, which buys Johnny an extra year of freedom - as Dennis will find out to his cost.

 Dennis has a passionate fling with Den's adopted daughter Sharon Watts (Letitia Dean) on the eve of Den's return but finds himself rejected when Den re-establishes himself on the Walford scene.
 They resume their affair in secret but Den cannot accept a relationship between his children and plots to split them up.
 Den taunts Dennis with the suggestion that someone had sexually abused him while he was in a children's home, successfully provoking Dennis into accidentally hitting Sharon.
 A guilt-ridden Den later apologises and explains his reasons for not wanting his son and daughter together, because he wants both of them in his life and he cannot have that if they are sleeping together.
 Den then tries to explain to Dennis that his feelings for Sharon are simply misguided due to the abuse he supposedly suffered as a child, which leaves Dennis confused and so he decides to break up with Sharon in the hope of having a proper father-son relationship.

 Meanwhile, the Watts family reform their strong bond, which includes the introduction of Den's new wife Chrissie Watts (Tracy-Ann Oberman), who follows him back to England from Spain a few months after his return to Walford.
 Dennis moves in with Zoe Slater (Michelle Ryan) but cannot reciprocate her love and Sharon seduces him again.
 They continue their affair in secret behind Zoe and Den's backs, and feel unable to continue their secretive relationship, and plan to leave on Christmas Day.